-- 4.7.2 Thereafter, submission of subsequent Annual Reports (in the form of a critical self review) are streamlined for all providers to 31 January in the year following the conclusion of each academic session. - 4.7.3 The Annual Report is a critical self review and will be informed by the Provider's own Programme appraisal processes (and see also Appendix D) and will contain the following sections: - Summary of annual programme appraisal - Details of feedback received from students - Copy of monitoring visit report (if applicable) - Update on alterations to the Programme.
+- 4.6.1 All Providers are required to submit an Annual Report, in the form of a critical self-review, by 28 February in the year following the conclusion of each academic session. - 4.6.2 The Annual Report is a critical self-review and will be informed by the Provider's own Programme appraisal processes (and see also Appendix D) and will contain the following sections: - Summary of annual programme appraisal. - Information on equality and diversity, and social mobility. - Details of feedback received from students. - Copy of monitoring visit report (if applicable). - Update on alterations to the Programme.
 Each Provider's Programme may evolve during the period of accreditation.
-As long as alterations to the Programme are not material they do not require the prior approval of the Panel.
-However, such alterations must be reported to the Panel in the Annual Report. - Future plans for the Programme.
-Any material changes to the Programme will require the prior approval of the Education and Training Committee and such approval should be applied for at the time of the Annual Report.
-The Committee may decide to revert the matter to the Panel on its behalf. - The Panel Secretary should be contacted when advice is required. - 4.7.4 The Society reserves the right to request the attendance of a representative of the Provider to discuss any variances from the standards of accreditation which come to light as a result of the Annual Report or any other means.
+As long as alterations to the Programme are not material they do not require the prior approval of the Education and Training (Standard Setting) Sub-Committee.
+However, such alterations must be reported to the Sub-Committee in the Annual Report. - Future plans for the Programme.
+Any material changes to the Programme will require the prior approval of the Education and Training (Standard Setting) Sub-Committee and such approval should be applied for at the time of the Annual Report.
+The Sub-Committee may decide to remit the matter to the Panel on its behalf.

+The Education, Training and Qualification Department should be contacted when advice is required.

+4.6.3 The Society reserves the right to request the attendance of a representative of the Provider to discuss any variances from the standards of accreditation which come to light as a result of the Annual Report or by any other means.

-4.8 Procedures for Renewal of Accreditation
+4.7 Procedures for Renewal of Accreditation